rjkviegas/course/goals/progress_insight.md

 * Send a video of yourself using the skill to a coach and ask them "If I did this in an interview, would it come across well?"
 * Send a codebase you've written to a coach and ask them "If I submitted this as a tech test, do you think I'd get through to the next stage?"

-## I understand software
-### Weak evidence (start here)
-* Can you explain the core concepts to yourself?
-* Can you draw a diagram of how things work?
-* Can you understand a simple program someone else wrote using these concepts?

-### Moderate evidence
-* Explain the core concepts to someone who's been doing it longer, do they agree?
-* Make a list of questions you'd expect someone who understood the subject to be able to answer.
-Answer them and ask someone experienced to review your answers.
-* Go through a complex program involving these concepts and explain everything that is going on to someone else.
-Do they understand?

-### Strong evidence
-* Go through a complex program involving these concepts and explain everything that is going on to someone else.
-Do they understand?
-* Go through a complex program involving these concepts with a coach and explain everything that is going on.
-Ask a coach "If I said this in an interview, would my interviewer think I understood what I was talking about?"

 ## My teams succeed
 ### Weak evidence (start here)
 * Can you explain how a software team should work?
 What responsibilities it has and how it executes them?